CleasbyCode/pdvzip/README.md

 Embed a ***ZIP*** or ***JAR*** file within a ***PNG*** image to create a ***tweetable*** and "[***executable***](https://github.com/CleasbyCode/pdvzip#extracting-your-embedded-files)" ***PNG*** polyglot file.
 Share the image on ***X-Twitter*** and a few other compatible platforms, which retains the embedded archive.

+Note: For compatibility reasons, please do not use encrypted / password protected ZIP files.

 Based on the similar idea by [***David Buchanan***](https://www.da.vidbuchanan.co.uk/), from his original ***Python*** program [***tweetable-polyglot-png***](https://github.com/DavidBuchanan314/tweetable-polyglot-png),
 ***pdvzip*** uses different methods for [***storing***](https://github.com/CleasbyCode/pdvzip#png-image-requirements-for-arbitrary-data-preservation) and [***extracting***](https://github.com/CleasbyCode/pdvzip#extracting-your-embedded-files) embedded files within a ***PNG*** image.